See how leading builders have transformed procurement.

 Procurement involves many moving parts, and when you put it in the context of large-scale construction projects - such as residential apartment buildings, schools or hospitals - the process often spans multiple years and involves the procurement of 30-100 subcontractors, thousands of separate materials and items.

-Before the Head Contractor can go out to market with invitations to tender, a scope of works will need to be drafted for each individual trade.
+Before the head contractor can go out to market with invitations to tender, a scope of works will need to be drafted for each individual trade.

 The scope of works is the document that contains all information the subcontractor will need to provide an accurate quote for works they are required to complete.

-This is where subcontractors are invited to submit a tender.
 Depending on the size of the job, subcontractors will generally indicate their intent to submit a response, and then possibly take a number of days or weeks to complete their application.

 Being able to track the status of each tender can get tricky, depending on the volume of subcontractors being spoken to.